fabcoins-dot-info/fabcoins.info/docs/adding-events-release-notes-and-alerts.md

 required_version: 0.10.0
 ## Optional release date.
 May be filled in hours/days after a release
 optional_date: 2015-02-16
 ## Optional title.
-If not set, default is: Bitcoin Core version %v released
+If not set, default is: Fabcoin Core version %v released
-optional_title: Bitcoin Core version %v released
+optional_title: Fabcoin Core version %v released
 ## Optional magnet link.
 To get it, open the torrent in a good BitTorrent
 client
 ## and View Details, or install the transmission-cli Debian/Ubuntu package